Thermal Relic of Self-Interacting Dark Matter with Retarded Decay of Mediator: Cross-Section and Implication on Relic Density

 \section{Cross-Section and Implication on Relic Density}

-In this section we consider $\chi \chi\rightarrow \phi\phi, aa, \phi a$ process to compute the relic density.
-It encodes the underlying story on how to deal with sommerfeld enhancement, radiative bound state formation and hidden sector freeze-out.
-The CP-odd singlet $a$ could also be regarded as long-range force mediator.
-There is one main reasons for giving up this option that the long-range potential mediated by CP-odd singlet is the function of spin structure.
-That is to say the sommerfeld correction as well as bound state formation are negligible after averaging spin configuration~\cite{ArkaniHamed:2008qn}.
-As a result we only focus on yukawa potential mediated by CP-even singlet $\phi$,

-Typical hidden sector freeze-out process includes only born level calculation $\sigma_{\mathrm{eff}}v_{\mathrm{rel}}=\sigma_{\mathrm{tree}}v_{\mathrm{rel}}$.
-More precise results can be obtained via considering higher order corrections.
-However non-perturbative corrections of sommerfeld enhancemant and bound state formation can not be ignored when self-interacting dark matter is required in Eq.~(\ref{eq:yukawa}).
-The effective cross section in our model is thus written as follows
+In this section we consider $\chi \chi\rightarrow \phi\phi, aa, \phi a$ processes to compute the relic density.
+It encodes the underlying story on the SE, radiative BSF, and HS freeze-out.
+Typically, HS freeze-out process includes only born level calculation $\sigma_{\mathrm{eff}}v_{\mathrm{rel}}=\sigma_{\mathrm{tree}}v_{\mathrm{rel}}$.
+However, non-perturbative corrections from SE and BSF are not negligible when requiring SIDM in Eq.~\eqref{eq:yukawa}.
+The effective cross-section in our model is thus written as follows

-Bound state formation and subsequent decay open up a new effective DM annihilation channel.
-The simple introduction of singlet offers a promising dark matter annihilation channel into mediator.
-This is mainly because singlinos have a suppressed coupling $\epsilon$ to MSSM sector.
-Evaluating the tree-level Feynman diagrams yield the born level cross section~\cite{Kappl:2010qx}
+The BSF and subsequent decay open up a new effective DM annihilation channel.
+The simple introduction of singlet offers a promising DM annihilation channel into the mediator.
+Evaluating the tree-level Feynman diagrams yield the born level cross sections~\cite{Kappl:2010qx}

-The first two processes are p-wave suppressed which can be ignored in relic density calculation except s-wave cross section becoming very small.
-The expression is valid only in large $m_{\chi}/m_{\phi,a}$ limit.
-Meanwhile, sommerfeld enhancement is a generic feature and inevitable in non-relativistic theories with long-range potential interactions.
-The enhancement on cross sections comes from the distortion of incoming non-relativistic particles plane wave function due to infinite mediator exchange.
-The ladder diagram contribution can be re-summed either in non-relativistic effective field theory or Bethe-Salpeter equation.
-Taking non-relativistic MSSM as example, it is easy to find that the factorization of long-range effects and short-distance annihilation of neutralino are manifest,